 To utilize the rear wiper, press the switch to the first detent.
-To active first detent.
 To activate the rear washer, depress the switch to the second detent.
 The washer will continue to spray as long as the switch is held.
 The switch will return to the wiper mode when released.
 To turn the rear wiper off, lift the bottom of the switch.